Hornellsville, New York

 Hornellsville is a town in Steuben County, New York, United States.
 The population, not counting the city of Hornell, was 4,039 at the 2020 census.
 The name is taken from a prominent pioneer family.

 The Town of Hornellsville is at the western border of the county, and surrounds the city of Hornell.
 Until 1906, the city of Hornell was named Hornellsville.

-The name Hornellsville is only used in real estate or legal contexts, but rarely in conversation.
+The name Hornellsville is used only in real estate or legal contexts, but rarely in conversation.
 This is because Hornell is much more frequently mentioned, and its boundaries are quite different.

 History

 The town was first settled circa 1790 in the vicinity of the modern city of Hornell.

 The Town of Hornellsville was created in 1820 from part of the Town of Canisteo.
 Territory from Hornellsville was used to form the Towns of Hartsville (1844) and part of Fremont (1854).

 In 1852, the community of Hornellsville became the incorporated Village of Hornellsville and in 1888 became the City of Hornellsville.
 It changed its name to the City of Hornell in 1906.
 The City of Hornell is surrounded by the Town of Hornellsville.